jjpk1123/Champ-Select-Reinforcement-Learning/README.md

 # Current Status:
     * January 30th, 2019: This project is being converted from a Jupyter Notebook file submitted as a program/essay in my final semester at CSU.
 As such, the program is not currently working.
 But, it is also mostly needing refactoring and a slight redesign.

+# Viewing the Jupyter Notebook
+Download and open [this file](https://github.com/jjpk1123/Champ-Select-Reinforcement-Learning/blob/master/Pecquet-SemesterProject.ipynb) in a Jupyter Notebook session to view the submitted project.
+This is the best way to learn about my intention and execution, particularly during the refactoring process.